SSKT7/i3polybar/README.md

 # I3polybar

 This is my second theme regarding i3wm.
-You can apply this theme in any distro of with i3wm.
+You can apply this theme in any distro with i3wm.

 # Screanshots